 MYEW sits alone in fields forming a large clearing high in the Coed-y-Brenin forest, best known for its world-famous mountain bike trails.
 Excellent walks are available from the front door and the spectacularly beautiful Mawddach estuary is 15 minutes away by car and sandy beaches a little further.
 All the adventures of Snowdonia – described by Lonely Planet as one of the top 10 holiday locations in the world – are within reach.

 Recently refurbished, the house is very well-equipped and comfortable, something all our visitors note.
 There is an electric car charging point at the house.
-Prices range from £600 to £1,190 a week, depending on season.
+Prices range from £650 to £1,290 a week, depending on season.
 We welcome weekenders in the autumn and winter periods.
 Unfortunately we cannot accept pets because the house is surrounded by a sheep field.

 Full details of availability are available on the Bookings page.
 We can sometimes move bookings around if the week you require is not available.

 Ring us on +44 (0) 7767 386696 or write to firstname.lastname@example.org for more details.